austin226/sdsrs/README.md

 # sdsrs
 Spoken Dialog Spaced-Repetition System

-This is the front-end client, designed for use with [sdsrs-anki-server](https://github.com/austin226/sdsrs-anki-server) which in turn uses [anki-sync-server](https://github.com/dsnopek/anki-sync-server).
+This server is designed for use with [sdsrs-anki-server](https://github.com/austin226/sdsrs-anki-server) which in turn uses [anki-sync-server](https://github.com/dsnopek/anki-sync-server).
+It responds to intents from api.ai.
+(TODO link to it)

 # Config
 ## Server Configuration